 Excited about heading back to school but dreading heading back to the loud, filthy mom-less laundry rooms?
 Well when you're sharing ancient home tech like community laundry rooms, take care to not break the machines and not leave your dorm-mates with sour towels or sour feelings...

-Try to be there to remove your laundry as soon as the washing machine or dryer stops.
+- Try to be there to remove your laundry as soon as the washing machine or dryer stops.
 If you've been waiting on a stopped machine with a neighbor's laundry in it, follow the lead of others around you and remove the offending load if it's the social norm to do so.

-The lint trap needs to be cleaned out regularly for the dryer to work properly.
+- The lint trap needs to be cleaned out regularly for the dryer to work properly.
 Check the lint trap before you dry a load and dump the lint in the trash.
 Even if you find it's never clean for you, try to clean out the lint trap after your load as well.

-Don't wash too big of loads.
+- Don't wash too big of loads.
 If they're overloaded, the old and overused machines could break or overflow, pissing off both your dorm-mates and your R.A..
 If you have to wash large items like a rug or comforter, do so with care and under observation.
 Bring your homework or something.
 Your GPA will thank you.